tomwongs/Hound/README.md

 `-c (--chomp)` : leave the file unreadable and unrecoverable.
 `-h (--help)` : display help.

-I hope this program will be helpful to you and that you'll do on your own datas! ^^
+I hope this program will be helpful to you and that you'll use Hound do on your own datas! ^^
 ### Credit :
 The illustration of Hound was made by [@wingedwolf94](https://www.youtube.com/@wingedwolf94), this guy does insane animations and I encourage you to see his work! ^^